What is Mead?

-Mead…likely the oldest alcoholic beverages known to man.
-Mead pre-dates both beer and wine, and is simply fermented honey.
-Early brewers used fruit, spices and hops to mask unpleasant flavors that occurred in their mead, and to stretch costly honey.
-As heavier and heavier doses of the adjuncts were introduced an evolution occurred.
-Eventually, grape juice enhanced mead became the wine we’re familiar with today, and hops flavored mead became what we know as ale, or beer.
+Early mead brewers used fruit, spices and hops to mask unpleasant flavors that occurred in their mead, and to stretch costly honey.
+As heavier and heavier doses of the adjuncts were introduced, the drink evolved.
+Eventually it was enhanced by grape juice and became the wine we’re familiar with today.
+Hops flavored mead became what we know as ale or beer.

 Mead fell out of favor for much the same reason that it was favored.
 As a raw natural product, honey was subject to wildly varying qualities.
 Seasonal conditions could affect the kinds of sugars encompassed in the honey, meteorological conditions could affect the intensity of the sugar, and the raw nature of both the honey and the water left the mead subject to numerous contaminates.
 As the existence of yeast, and the cause of fermentation, was not understood until the time of Pasteur in the mid 1800’s, fermentation was, by matter of fact, an act of random chance.